 The common mistake many companies make is to start creating a bunch of Key Performance Indicators (KPIs) for their company.
-They start with a burst of energy, gather together the team and work on KPIs in a quarterly planning session.
+They begin with a burst of energy, gather together the team, and work on KPIs in a quarterly planning session.
 They ask, "What do we need to measure in each department?"
 This produces 18 to 25 KPIs, a couple for each key executive to work on.
 Convinced they have changed the company, they dash off excited to see what results they will generate in the upcoming quarter.
-What they should be asking is "How do I create a KPI that measures my team's performance?"
-A quarter later, many are demoralized and not much progress has been made measuring these KPIs.
-They lose steam and by the 3rd quarter, it's back to business as usual.
+They should ask,, "How do I create a KPI that measures my team's performance?"
+A quarter later, many are demoralized, and little progress has been made measuring these KPIs.
+They lose steam, and by the 3rd quarter, it's back to business as usual.

 - What problem do I need to solve?
-Pick one for the company that is really bugging you.
+Pick one for the company that is bugging you and impeding your progress.

 - How do I measure progress?
 Use a leading indicator to measure where you are going, not where you have been.

-- What actions should I take to solve it when it's Red or Yellow?
+- What should I do when it's Red or Yellow?
 What action can I take from the measurement to improve it?

 Rhythm Systems KPI Resource Center